Clarity-Digital-Twin/SeizureTransformer/NEDC_METRICS_OVERVIEW.md

 - ✅ All 5 metrics are computed automatically by `evaluation/nedc_eeg_eval/v6.0.0/bin/nedc_eeg_eval`
 - ✅ Results stored in `evaluation/nedc_eeg_eval/nedc_scoring/output/results/summary.txt`
 - ✅ Our pipeline (`evaluation/nedc_eeg_eval/nedc_scoring/run_nedc.py`) runs the full suite
-- ✅ We extract OVERLAP metrics explicitly and duplicate to `taes` for backward-compat; TAES remains our default reported clinical metric
+- ✅ We extract OVERLAP metrics explicitly and duplicate to `taes` for backward-compat; always state which metric is used

 ## Citation